aseelkp/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-The is a basic Tic tac toe app developed using Java script
+The is a basic Tic tac toe app developed using HTML , CSS and Java script